Consequences of the existence of exceptional collections in arithmetic and rationality: Etale-exceptional objects on neutral toric varieties

-In this section, we identify a particular class of exceptional objects on split toric varieties which descend to \'etale exceptional objects on any neutral model.
-Then we check that Castravet and Tevelev's collection is of this particular form.
+In this section, we identify a particular class of exceptional objects on split toric varieties which descend to \'etale-exceptional objects on any neutral model.
+This is accomplished using the linearization and descent results of Section~\ref{section:linearizing_stuff}.
+We check that Castravet and Tevelev's collection given in Subsection~\ref{subsection:a3} is of this particular form.